 Since my ‘Snapshots from Rome’ post in December was one of the most well-received blog posts I’ve ever written, I’ve decided to share a few more photography-orientated posts of the places I’ve been to.

-I’d been to the Tower of London before with my family, but visited it again in November with my Grandad and his brother, as they’d never been.
-I had a day off from uni, and we were lucky that it was sunny enough to wander around a Christmas market after and have lunch outside.
+I’d visited the Tower of London before with my family, but went again in November with my Grandad and his brother, as they’d never been.
+I had a day off from uni, and we were lucky that it was sunny enough to wander around a Christmas market after the Tower, and have lunch outside.

 Prepare yourself for lots of pictures…

 If you’re planning on visiting the Tower of London, I’d recommend going when it’s a bit warmer, because you’ll spend a fair amount of time outside.
 It can be really busy in the school holidays though, especially when queuing to see the Crown Jewels!